yang0339/Python3-FlamingoChallenge-Twitter-Youtube-API/README.md

 ## YouTube:

-**YouTube_script.py** is the one-in-all script that request for API search, parse data and do simple sorting for SubscriberCount and output analytics in dataframe ['ChannelTitle', 'ChannelID', 'SubscriberCount'], which can be referred in **output_youtube.csv**
+[**YouTube_script.py**](https://github.com/yang0339/Python3-FlamingoChallenge-Twitter-Youtube-API/blob/master/YouTube/Youtube_script.py) is the one-in-all script that request for API search, parse data and do simple sorting for SubscriberCount and output analytics in dataframe ['ChannelTitle', 'ChannelID', 'SubscriberCount'], which can be referred in [**output_youtube.csv**](https://github.com/yang0339/Python3-FlamingoChallenge-Twitter-Youtube-API/blob/master/YouTube/output_youtube.csv).

 ## Twitter

 Twitter files is a bit more complicated.

-**Twitter_one_keyword** uses API keyword search and parse all relevant fields into one dataframe for each keyword.
+[**Twitter_one_keyword**](https://github.com/yang0339/Python3-FlamingoChallenge-Twitter-Youtube-API/blob/master/Twitter/Twitter_one_keyword.py) uses API keyword search and parse all relevant fields into one dataframe for each keyword.
 There is a sleep command at last to prevent hitting the rate limit.

 Revelant 11 fields includes: